 Let’s take a look at the loan type options, conventional and non-conventional, that you can consider for your San Francisco home purchase:

 The big daddy, the standard by which all others are judged.
 Accounting for over 70% of loans originating in 2018, conventional fixed rate mortgages are far and away the most common form of financing.
-These loans offer a single interest rate over the course of the loan, from day-one to day-ten thousand, nine hundred and fifty seven (and a half – thanks leap years!).
+These loans offer a single interest rate over the course of the loan, from day one to day ten thousand, nine hundred, fifty seven and a half (if we’ve done our math correctly).
 A conventional fixed-rate loan is perfect for buyers who want a predictable payment and who intend to stay in their new home for the long haul.
 A down payment is required, so be sure to pad your savings account if this loan sounds right for you.

 As the name implies, adjustable-rate mortgages do not remain constant like a fixed-rate loan.
 Typically offered at lower starting rates compared to fixed-rate loans, an ARM offers a better deal for a period of time such as five to ten years, and then the rate “adjusts” to the current market.
 So, if you’re planning to sell the home two or five or even ten years down the line, this financing option may be a great option for you to save money during that period.
 Considering the incredibly low rates offered these days, it’s unlikely that your ARM rate will remain as low once the initial fixed period runs out, so make sure that the terms of your ARM coincide well with your long-term plans.